cle-b/httpdbg-docs/docs/pytest.md

 ![httpdbg web interface](img/pytest-2.png)

+When an HTTP request is sent from a fixture, the name of the fixture is displayed in the UI.
+If you prefer not to see this information, you can choose to hide the tags in the UI settings.
+See [User interface > Configuration](ui.md) for more details.

-## pytest
+## pytest-httpdbg

-You can use `httpdbg` to save the trace of the HTTP requests in your test report.
+You can use the pytest plugin `pytest-httpdbg` to save the trace of the HTTP requests in your test report.

 ### usage